Relaxed Bell inequalities as a trade-off relation between measurement dependence and hiddenness: Abstract

 \section{Abstract}

-Quantum correlations that violate the Bell inequality cannot be explained by any (measurement independent) local hidden variable theory.
-However, the violation only implies incompatibility of the underlying assumptions of reality, locality, and measurement independence, and does not address the extent to which each assumption is violated quantitatively.
-In contrast, Hall (2010,2011) introduced measures of each assumptions of indeterminism, signaling, and measurement dependence and generalized the Bell-CHSH inequality that gives a trade-off relationship between the underlying assumptions.
-In this paper, considering the introduction of hidden variables itself to be an essential assumption of Bell theorem, we introduce a quantification of hidden variables (hiddenness) and derive a new trade-off relation between the hiddenness and the measurement dependence that holds for any local hidden variable theory.
+Quantum correlations that violate the Bell inequality cannot be explained by any local hidden variable theory that is measurement independent.
+However, this violation merely signifies the incompatibility of the underlying assumptions of reality, locality, and measurement independence, without providing a quantitative measure of the extent to which each assumption is violated.
+In contrast, Hall (2010, 2011) introduced measure of each assumption: indeterminism, signaling, and measurement dependence, and generalized the Bell-CHSH inequality that provides quantitative trade-off relationship between these assumptions.
+In this paper, we consider the introduction of hidden variables to be an essential assumption of Bell's theorem and introduce a quantification of hidden variables, which we term ``hiddenness."
+We derive a new trade-off relation between hiddenness and measurement dependence that applies to any local hidden variable theory.